pedro-coelho-dr/devopscool/readme.md

 # DevOpsCool

-An intelligent educational assistant designed to guide students through *Cloud Computing* and *DevOps* concepts in a structured and interactive way.
+An intelligent educational assistant designed to guide students through **DevOps** and **Cloud Computing** concepts in a **structured** and **interactive** way.

-The system is centered around a dynamic roadmap that organizes topics as a tree of learning paths.
+The system is centered around a **dynamic roadmap** that organizes topics as a **tree of learning paths**.
 Each node represents a subject, from foundational principles to advanced cloud architectures.
-As students navigate this roadmap, they can interact with the assistant to explore ideas, clarify doubts, and receive explanations adapted to their current topic.
+As students navigate this roadmap, they can interact with the assistant to **explore ideas, clarify doubts, and receive explanations** adapted to their current topic.

-The assistant uses a language model to act as a tutor — providing context-aware guidance, practical examples, and study suggestions.
-Its goal is not only to teach isolated concepts but to help students connect them within the broader ecosystem of modern cloud development and DevOps practices.
+The assistant uses a **language model** to act as a **tutor** — providing c**ontext-aware guidance, practical examples, and study suggestions**.
+Its goal is not only to teach isolated concepts but to help students connect them within the **broader ecosystem of modern cloud development and DevOps practices**.

-By combining conversational learning with structured progression, DevOpsCool aims to transform technical education into a guided, adaptive experience where exploration and understanding evolve together.
+By combining **conversational learning** with **structured progression**, **DevOpsCool** aims to transform technical education into a **guided, adaptive experience** where exploration and understanding evolve together.

+> This project is inspired by and structured upon the [DevOps Roadmap](https://roadmap.sh/devops) by [roadmap.sh](https://roadmap.sh), which serves as the foundation for organizing topics and defining the learning flow.

 ## System Architecture